NCL Home > Documentation > Functions > Empirical orthogonal functions

 This function is deprecated and has been replaced by the faster eofunc_ts.

 Calculates the time series of the amplitudes associated with each eigenvalue in an EOF which was calculated using a correlation matrix.
-The values are derived via the dot product of the normalized data and the EOF spatial patterns.
-There are no units associated with the result since the input data are normalized [standardized].
-Please use eofcov_ts if you want to project the EOFs onto unnormalized data.
+They are derived via the dot product of the data and the EOF spatial patterns.

 See Also